zhengyao-lin/ink/README.md

-# Ink
+# ink
-Interpreter for Ink, a Prototype-Based Language
+Interpreter for ink, a Prototype-Based Language

 Specification is still under editing.
 Coming soon.